Rangi42/polishedcrystal/README.md

 - some pokemon updated to have HM moves that they didn't before (FUCK HMs)
 - music changes (LET'S GO KANTO)
 - some encounter locations changed (FUCK WONDER TRADE)
+- eevee is on first route (EEVEE SUPERIORITY)
+- nurse shuts her mouth (I CAN READ)